angelcarballo/dotfiles/README.markdown

 Key Features
 ------------

 * [Vim] - Vim is awesome, and I use it for almost everything.
 My vimrc is heavy on ruby and tmux related plugins, and I try to keep as readable as possible.
-Installation and maintenance is done using Vundler.
+Installation and maintenance is done using [Vundler].

 * [Tmux] - I use Tmux next to Vim to achieve a single terminal workflow.
 These two are made for each other.